 François Fouilhé, the artist behind the TILT collective, has brought together a team of lighting specialists who describe themselves as "multi-skilled DIY artisans".
 They create giant lights inspired by nature that are a combination of sculpture and street furniture.
 During the day, these are living objects – you can sit on the benches – whilst at night, they become illuminated works of art.
 Over the years, TILT has created a playful and dreamlike world.
-Although this is their first visit to Lyon, their lights have travelled all over the world, making recent appearances at Lumière London, Singapore's i light Marina Bay and Delight in Beijing.
+Their lights were premièred in Lyon and since then they have travelled all over the world, making recent appearances at Lumière London, Singapore's i light Marina Bay and Delight in Beijing.
+For the first time this year, TILT is joining forces with Porté par le Vent creating an installation on Place Bellecour where Mother Nature shows who’s boss!

 The aster is a distant cousin of the thistle that is found in the French countryside.
 It's a wild flower that has adapted to the urban environment, where it can grow up to a height of ten metres.